JacobPersi/JacobPersi/README.md

 -Jacob

 ## ⚡ Technologies
 I love to explore technologies and develop my skills.
 Over the years I've written software using a variety of platforms, packages, and frameworks.
-Of the technologies I've worked with, these are some of my favorites:
+Of the technologies I've worked with, here are some of my favorites:

 ![.NET](https://img.shields.io/badge/-.NET-512BD4?style=for-the-badge&logoColor=white&logo=.NET)
 ![Android](https://img.shields.io/badge/-Android-3DDC84?style=for-the-badge&logoColor=white&logo=Android)